lorinkoz/django-unmigrate/README.rst

 - To run the test suite run ``make`` or ``make coverage``.
 The tests for this project live inside a small django project called ``dunm_sandbox``.
 Beware!
-  This package uses Git to function, therefore, the tests expect a number of commit hashes inside this repository to remain stable in order to function.
+  This package uses Git to function, therefore, the tests expect a number of commit hashes inside this repository to be present and remain stable in order to function.
 See `this meta file`_ for further details.

 .. _this meta file: dunm_sandbox/meta.py